Understand why diversity matters

 - Neurodiversity

-The reason for this is clear: those who face and overcome obstacles in education are best-placed to understand how those barriers affect children and what support they need to overcome them.
+This is because those who faced obstacles in education are often best-placed to understand how those barriers affect children, and what support they need to overcome them.

 What is 'diverse enough'?

-While diversity encompasses many things, it's a fact that some parts of the UK are less racially and/or socioeconomically diverse than others.
-If you're in one of these areas, you might struggle to recruit a truly diverse board.
+While diversity encompasses many things, some parts of the UK are less racially and/or socioeconomically diverse than others.
+You can look at the demographics of your community with GovernorHub's community insights tool.
+If you're in 1 of the less diverse areas, you might struggle to recruit a truly diverse board – but don't give up on trying!

-It's important to reflect your community as your starting point, but to have true diversity of thought on our boards we need to think of diversity as a reflection of the nation rather than just the local community.
+It's important to reflect your community as your starting point, but to have true diversity on our boards we need to think of diversity as a reflection of the nation, rather than just our local community.

 Why does it matter?

-There have been multiple reports over the years that highlight not just the lack of diversity on governing boards, but the objective benefits of increasing this diversity.
-The Department for Education (DfE)'s Governance Handbook points out that the inclusion of diverse perspectives and characteristics on governing boards:
+There have been multiple reports over the years that highlight not just the lack of diversity on governing boards, but the benefits of increasing diversity.
+The DfE's governance guides for maintained schools (section 4.1.1) and academy trusts (section 2.4) point out that governing/trust boards that reflect the diversity of the community they serve:

-Boards are now able to download anonymised reports on the diversity data provided.
-This report can be published on the school website to meet the suggestion from the DfE.
+Boards can download anonymised reports on the diversity data provided.
+This report can be published on the school/trust's website to meet the suggestion from the DfE.
 You can read more about how we have taken steps to maximise anonymity in our FAQs.

 There's no single cause for the lack of diversity in governance.

-In fact, our recent research, carried out by GovernorHub, The Key and Ipsos, identified several barriers to diversity.
+In fact, our our research (carried out in 2022) identified several barriers to diversity.

-There are 3 key barriers to entry into governorship:
+There are 3 key barriers to entry into governance:

 - Most people don’t understand the role of school governance